hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05h-HTMLForms.md

   Suppose that the autocomplete feature has not been disabled in the browser preferences.

-  In the above code, what would you put instead of the red "?" at line 4, if we do not want the browser to complete the user's input based on the history of the user's previous input?
+  In the above code, what would you put instead of the red "?" _at line 4_, if we do not want the browser to complete the user's input based on the history of the user's previous input?

   a.
 We should add focus="off".<br/>
   b.
 We should add autocomplete="off",<br/>
   c.
 Nothing, the autocompletion is not automatically turned on,<br/>

-  Ans: <br/>
+  Ans: b<br/>
   Explanation:
+    + If applied to the `<form>` element, all input fields attached to the form (inside or linked to it using the form attribute), will have auto-completion set by default to the value of the autocomplete attribute of the form.
+    + This default behavior can be overriden by setting it individually to any input field inside.
+In other words: it is possible to have autocomplete "on" for the form, and "off" for specific input fields, or vice-versa

 11. Multiple focus...